apache/sedona/docs/download/compile.md

 #### Copy

-Copy the generated Javadoc (Scaladoc should already be there) to the corresponding folders in `site/api/javadoc`
+1. Copy the generated Javadoc (Scaladoc should already be there) to the corresponding folders in `site/api/javadoc`

-#### Deploy to ASF domain

-1. Copy the generated Javadoc and Scaladoc to the correct location in `docs/api/javadoc`

-2. Then deploy Javadoc and Scaladoc with the project website
+2. Deploy Javadoc and Scaladoc with the project website

 ## Publish SNAPSHOTs